DataKind-DC/rcp2/README.md

     │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── references         <- Data dictionaries, manuals, and all other explanatory materials (moved to google drive in Master                                                                                                project data).
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
+    |.  ----(not currently implemented) ----
+    |          Future roadmap
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │